mmcgregor2021/CS180-Project04/README.md

 Implements methods used to sign up, log in, and edit and delete accounts.
 Tested in the SimpleTester class.

 ### Person
+- Implements Java's Serializable interface
+- Inherited by Student and Teacher
 Defines a person with a first name, last name, password, and ID.

 ### SimpleTester